Experience a homestay in both Laos & Vietnam.

 It’s time to kiss your Laos motorcycle goodbye as these will now be transported back to base in Vientiane.

-Spend the morning relaxing at this gorgeous resort, sipping coffee on your balconies overlooking the river and mountains.
+Wake up at this gorgeous resort, sipping coffee on your balconies overlooking the river and mountains.
 We will then hop onto our private boat for a relaxed & scenic journey up the Nam Ou river to Muang Khua.
 Along the way we will stop for a BBQ lunch on one of the many riverside beaches.

 A minibus will pick us up in the morning and take us to the border… GOOD MORNING VIETNAM!